 There are currently no organizations that host riders overnight, however we do have a nice selection of hotels and local resorts.
 Two resorts offer our riders discounts for a two night stay: Pine Cone Lodge & Vacation Rentals and Sleeping Fawn Resort and Campground, which is right on the Headwaters route.
 You can also find out about hotels at the Park Rapids Chamber.

-We have moved our registration online through ZapEvent.com.
+We have moved our registration online through SignMeUp.com.
 This saves trees, postage and man hours while allowing us to concentrate on other aspects of the ride.
-You can safely use a credit card or opt to pay by check by going to ZapEvent and logging in.
-If you have an account at ZapEvent, it’s a great way to manage all of your event sign-ups.
+You can safely use a credit card or opt to pay by check by going to SignMeUp and logging in.
+If you have an account it’s a great way to manage all of your event sign-ups.
 You can also register as a guest.

-If you register the week before the ride, (Monday through Satuday) you will no longer receive a t-shirt.
 Itascatur uses pre-registration to plan resources for the riders, and we would like to encourage you to register early to not only guarantee a t-shirt but also help us plan food and volunteers.
 Headwaters 100 logo items will be sent to rider when their registration is received.